number571/go-peer/README.md

 Logs from `middle_hls` node.
 When sending requests and receiving responses, `middle_hls` does not see the action.
 For him, all actions and moments of inaction are equivalent.

 <img src="examples/images/hls_logger.png" alt="hls_logger.png"/>
-Figure 4.
-Output of all actions and all received traffic from the middle_hls node.
+<p align="center">Figure 4.
+Output of all actions and all received traffic from the middle_hls node.<p>

 Send request
 ```bash